groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/rendering-basics/render-text-files.md

 ### Create HTML files with external resources

-If you want to store output HTML files and additional resource files (such as fonts, images, and style sheets) separately, call the [HtmlViewOptions.forExternalResources](#) method and pass the following parameters:
+If you want to store output HTML files and additional resource files (such as fonts, images, and style sheets) separately, call the [HtmlViewOptions.for_external_resources](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/htmlviewoptions/#methods) method and pass the following parameters:

   * The output file path format
   * The path format for the folder with external resources